-The sixth edition of the PM Body of Knowledge Guide was published in September 2017.
-It holds the latest best practices in project management, in particular, complementary agile approaches, and new and renamed sections on knowledge areas.
-The guide also contains more emphasis on strategic and business knowledge, as well as information on the PMI Talent Triangle, which are the three skill areas project management professionals are encouraged to developed, and are deemed essential to succeed in today’s market.
+The Project Management Institute (PMI) published the PMBOK Guide Sixth Edition in September 2017.
+While waiting for the next update, it is the standard reference of professionals for the best practices in project management.
+It has contents about complementary agile approaches and new and renamed sections on knowledge areas.
+The PMP book also contains more emphasis on strategic and business knowledge, as well as information on the PMI Talent Triangle.
+The PMI encourages project management professionals to develop the three skill areas identified in the triangle as essential to succeed in today’s market.

 What is the PMP Exam?